Track your 90/180 allowance

 How does the rolling 180-day window work?

-The window isn’t fixed; it slides.
-From any given date — today by default, or whatever you set with the “As of” picker — the calculator looks back 180 days and counts every day you spent inside Schengen during that span.
+The window isn't fixed; it slides.
+From any given date (today by default, or whatever you set with the "As of" picker), the calculator looks back 180 days and counts every day you spent inside Schengen during that span.
 As you move the reference date forward, older trips eventually fall outside the window and stop counting.
+Add your trips above to see how the rolling window applies to your dates.

 Can I split my 90 days across multiple trips?